-Bridgwater and Taunton College recruited 23,305 full and part-time students.
-The student population in the year ended 31 July 2019 included 3,781 16-18 year olds and 676 students following higher education programmes.
+Bridgwater & Taunton College recruited 23,253 full and part-time students.
+The student population in the year ended 31 July 2020 included 3,245 16-18 year olds and 688 students following higher education programmes.

-The College now employs more than 1,000 full time equivalent staff.
+The College now employs c1,000 full time equivalent staff.